A member of the SIB Corp –

 Collision or upset coverage

 This coverage pays for losses caused when an insured vehicle collides with another object, including another vehicle, or rolls over.
-‘Object’ mentioned here includes another vehicle or a trailer attached to the vehicle.
+'Object' mentioned here includes another car or a trailer attached to the vehicle.
 It comes under the policy coverage: the surface of the ground and any object in or on the ground.

 All perils coverage